kontainapp/km/container-runtime/README.md

 This implies a more comples set of git operations to synchromize the KRUN repo than we do today, but the payoff is better control of what we actually ship to customers.

+So assuming the SHA top of release 1.x in CRUN was 123456, then 123456 would be the last CRUN commit before the kontain commits int KRUN release 1.x-kontain.y.